fpc/Lazarus/docs/html/README.txt

   --footer=path/to/filename.ext

-For  FPDoc verions 3.3.X, the syntax requires an @ symbol as a prefix for the file name.
+For  FPDoc versions 3.3.X, the syntax requires an @ symbol as a prefix for the file name.
 For example:

   --footer=@path/to/filename.ext

-FPDoc verions 3.3.X allows a string of text to used as the footer.
+FPDoc versions 3.3.X allows a string of text to be used as the footer.
 For example:

   --footer="(c) 2022.
 All rights reserved."

-All of the scripts have a commented version of the various command using the FPDoc 3.3.X syntax.
+All of the scripts have a commented version of the various commands using the FPDoc 3.3.X syntax.
 Use the one needed for your system and FPDoc version.